mokimokheonpark/Straights/README.md

 # Straights

-This project implemented a card game called "Straights" as the final project of the Object-Oriented Software Development Course
+This project implemented a card game called "Straights" as the final project of the Object-Oriented Software Development Course.

 ## Features

-- Developed a card game called "Straights" using object-oriented programming principles in C++
+- Developed a card game called "Straights" using object-oriented programming principles in C++.
-- Utilized header and implementation files to modularize code, improving readability and maintainability
+- Utilized header and implementation files to modularize code, improving readability and maintainability.
-- Designed a UML class diagram to visualize the system's architecture and ensure clean, efficient code
+- Designed a UML class diagram to visualize the system's architecture and ensure clean, efficient code.

 ## Installation